-Q_13745 Explain if and how the project will reduce the cost burden to low-to-moderate income households.
+Q\15093 Explain if and how the project will reduce the cost burden to low-and-moderate income households.
 See scoring tips for additional information.

-On May 24, 2023 the Village has made a perpetual commitment in the form of a Village Board resolution to assist any low and moderate income persons that need assistance to make a new connection to the New Paltz Village sanitary sewer system.
-A copy of the actual resolution is provided as part of our CFA application upload in response to Question 12768.
+On May 24, 2023 the Village has made a perpetual commitment in the form of a resolution to assist any low and moderate income persons that need assistance to make a new connection to the New Paltz Village sanitary sewer system.
+A copy of the actual resolution is provided as part of this CFA application upload at Question 15081.